Accenture/mercury/extensions/distributed-tracer/README.md

 In additon to printing the trace information as log messages, it is a websocket server for distributed trace UI applications to connect.

-# IMPORTANT - distributed logging vs aggregator
+# IMPORTANT - distributed trace logging vs trace aggregator

 Distributed trace logging should be set as INFO so that the performance metrics information are logged to a centralized logging system such as Splunk.
 This would allow devops team to do production triage.
 The logging is moderate and it